ajpen/ajpen.github.io/content/posts/error-handling.md

 What I personally think matters less is how its explicitly done through code.
 Whether you throw exceptions on errors or prefer to have functions return error values, should be thought about briefly, agreed upon, documented in a style guide and then no longer discussed unless absolutely necessary.
-The effort of error checking should be more in the design of the application and less in the code itself.
+The effort of error handling should be more in the design of the application and less in the code itself.

 That is all.